PatrickFarley/help-bot/readme.md

 - examples aren't available.
 - it needs to relay the context of its instructions - platform vs contrib content, docs vs training.
-- Jeh says refreshing the index 2x every day is best. says 2200 articles. sample ques
+- Jeh says refreshing the index 2x every day is best. says 2200 articles.

+## Test queries
 - General Contribution Guidelines:
-    - "How do I contribute to the learn.microsoft.com documentation?"
+    - How do I contribute to the learn.microsoft.com documentation?
-    - "What are the prerequisites for contributing to the docs?"
+    - What are the prerequisites for contributing to the docs?
-    - "What is the process for submitting a pull request?"
+    - What is the process for submitting a pull request?
 - Formatting and Style:
-    - "What is the recommended style guide for writing documentation?"
+    - What is the recommended style guide for writing documentation?
-    - "How should code snippets be formatted in the documentation?"
+    - How should code snippets be formatted in the documentation?
-    - "Are there any specific guidelines for writing headings and subheadings?"
+    - Are there any specific guidelines for writing headings and subheadings?
 - Technical Writing:
-    - "What are some best practices for technical writing in the Microsoft docs?"
+    - What are some best practices for technical writing in the Microsoft docs?
-    - "How should I document API endpoints?"
+    - How should I document API endpoints?
-    - "What is the appropriate way to document a new feature?"
+    - What is the appropriate way to document a new feature?
     - File Management:
-    - "How do I add a new file to the documentation repository?"
+    - How do I add a new file to the documentation repository?
-    - "What is the folder structure for the documentation?"
+    - What is the folder structure for the documentation?
-    - "How should images be included in the docs?"
+    - How should images be included in the docs?
 - Review and Approval:
-    - "What is the review process for submitted documentation?"
+    - What is the review process for submitted documentation?
-    - "Who can approve my pull request?"
+    - Who can approve my pull request?
-    - "How long does it usually take for a pull request to be reviewed?"
+    - How long does it usually take for a pull request to be reviewed?
 - Common Issues:
-    - "What should I do if my pull request is rejected?"
+    - What should I do if my pull request is rejected?
-    - "How do I resolve merge conflicts in the documentation repository?"
+    - How do I resolve merge conflicts in the documentation repository?
-    - "What are some common mistakes to avoid when contributing to the docs?"
+    - What are some common mistakes to avoid when contributing to the docs?

 We should remove wwl content from the index. training vs "documentation"